dmillz/Comic-Text/readme.md

 Version 1.2.0 (August 7, 2011)

 - New!
 Optionally replace tooltips for *ALL* HTML elements, not just images.
-- Faster than ever before.
+- Rewritten tooltip engine for superior performance.
 - Shiny new options page.